qijianpeng/awesome-edge-computing/README.md

   etc. ONNX Runtime is compatible with different hardware, drivers, and operating systems, and provides optimal performance by leveraging hardware accelerators where applicable alongside graph optimizations and transforms.

+- [OpenVINO](): OpenVINO™ is an open-source toolkit for optimizing and deploying AI inference.
+  - Boost deep learning performance in computer vision, automatic speech recognition, natural language processing and other common tasks
+  - Use models trained with popular frameworks like TensorFlow, PyTorch and more
+  - Reduce resource demands and efficiently deploy on a range of Intel® platforms from edge to cloud

 - [Paddle-Lite](https://github.com/PaddlePaddle/Paddle-Lite): Paddle Lite is an
   updated version of Paddle-Mobile, an open-open source deep learning framework